The Ultimate Guide to Accounting for Construction Companies

 construction site

 The construction industry uses a number of financial reports to measure revenue and project costs.
 These reports are used for both financial management, decision-making and performance reviews.
-They typically provide details of job costs, materials, and subcontractor fees by project.
+They typically provide details of job costs, materials, and subcontractor fees by project, and are most useful when supported by a proactive small business CPA firm in East Atlanta that understands construction.

 Regularly updated financial reports enable real-time budget tracking and accurate final cost forecasting.
 They are essential for construction accountants to maintain accurate job costing and ensure project profitability.